RADIO Rentals is permanently closing its stores across Australia, with three hundred staff set to lose their jobs.

 Radio Rentals to extend online presence

-Radio Rentals lends home appliances, furniture and electronics in addition to running a separate finance business.
+Radio Rentals lends home appliances, furniture and electronics, in addition to running a separate finance business.

 This morning, parent company Thorn Group revealed the bad news to the stock market.

-As a result, 62 stores and some warehouses will close, in addition to 300 casual and full-time staff being made redundant.
+62 stores and some warehouses will close, in addition to 300 casual and full-time staff being made redundant.